Project Description

 Anti-Discrimination Assurance

-The development of fundamental rights in relation to the dignity and promotion of women, are established in the Political Constitution of the Republic of Guatemala, the international conventions on women's human rights, and the action plans emanating from international conferences on the subject of women, corresponding such promotion to public and private institutions in what were applicable.
+The development of fundamental rights in relation to the dignity and promotion of women are established in the Political Constitution of the Republic of Guatemala, international conventions on women's human rights, and corresponding action plans.
+Our project team holds every individual to a high standard of integrity, ensuring no one is involved in any form of discrimination or sexual harassment based on gender, race, religion, ethnicity, social class, or other aspects of human individuality.

 Equal Opportunity Policy

-Avoidance of Corruption and Other Unethical Behavior
+Avoidance of Corruption and Unethical Behavior